Git-Axo/MovieDB/sql/README.md

+# 01_create_tables.sql

+This file initializes the moviedb database and defines all core tables used to store movie-related information.

 # 03_triggers.sql

 This file contains a collection of MySQL triggers designed to enforce data integrity and validation rules within the **moviedb** database.
 These triggers ensure that inserted and updated values in key tables remain consistent, valid, and logically correct.